-Records required to meet the accounting test include details of the allocation of resources and associated costs for each stage of a project.
-Detailed targets and deliverables that are clearly related to the project goals should be directly associated with relevant accounting records.
+With regard to the accounting test, companies should be able to provide details of the allocation of resources and associated costs for each stage of a project.
+Details of the targets and deliverables specifically related to the resolution of scientific or technological uncertainties and the advances in scientific or technological knowledge sought should be directly associated with relevant accounting records.
 Records containing the following information, if relevant, are required:

 - The dates of commencement and termination of the project.
-Costs incurred after the R&D phase is completed do not qualify for the relief; - A project plan with appropriate milestones and deliverables for management of the project; - Details of progress made against the project plan; - Details of the personnel involved in the project, their qualifications and the amounts of their time allocated to the project; - The location where the R&D activities took place and a breakdown of costs associated with the location (e.g. apportionment of light, heat etc.); - Details of any amounts paid to institutions of higher education or non-academic subcontractors, and the qualifying R&D activity carried out by them on behalf of the company; and - Details of the methods and bases of apportionment of all expenditure associated with the R&D.
+The date of resolution of the scientific or technological uncertainty is a determining factor when considering where an R&D activity ends and activity associated with commercial exploitation begins.
+Costs incurred after the R&D phase is completed do not qualify for the relief; - A project plan with appropriate milestones and deliverables for management of the project; - Details of progress made against the project plan; - Details of the personnel involved in the project, their qualifications and the amounts of their time allocated to the project; - The location where the R&D activities took place and a breakdown of costs associated with the location (e.g. apportionment of light, heat etc.); - Details of any amounts paid to universities or institutes of higher education and the qualifying R&D activity carried out by them on behalf of the company; - Details of any amounts paid to non-academic subcontractors and the qualifying R&D activity carried out by them on behalf of the company; - Details of the methods and bases of apportionment of all expenditure associated with the R&D.